-Almost a third of Americans don't have a credit card, the most since Gallup began tracking the issue in 2001, when 22 percent said they didn't own a card.
+Almost a third of Americans don’t have a credit card, the most since Gallup began conducting surveys on the issue in 2001

 And for the first time since 2001, almost two-thirds of Americans always or usually pay off their credit cards each month.
 Add to that, fewer of us (a third) leave a balance month to month, compared to 2001, when that figure was 41 percent.

 Put it all together and the Gallup Poll indicates that Americans are relying less on credit cards.